d48/d48.github.com/README.md

 :thumbsup: Ruby is the bomb

 Note:
-I updated the view template theme to mimic what they're doing here <https://svbtle.com/>.
-I rike it.
+I customized the template theme to mimic what they're doing here <https://svbtle.com/> I rike it.

 ## Usage